iExecBlockchainComputing/iexec-dapps-registry/README.md

 mild modifications.
 While extracting the code, we have a couple of choices which target programming language we could use (Haskell, OCaml, Scala).
 Let us stress that the generated code possesses the same properties that were proved in Isabelle.
-The last step is to deploy the generated code into the IExec application.
+The last step is to deploy the generated code into the iExec application.

-## References:
+### References:

 [1] https://outlierventures.io/convergence-wp-thanks